Juxtap0se/Juxtap0se/README.md

 ## About Me

 I started building computers at the age of 10.
-My love for technology has led me to become passionate about cybersecurity.
-My main focus has become penetration testing, along with being interested in becoming a Security Analyst.
-I am currently studying for my Bachelor's Degree in Cybersecurity.
+My love for computers and technology has led me to pursue a degree in Cybersecurity.

 ## CTF & Training